Simple Pumpkin Soup

 This post is to help give you an idea of the kinds of things you might need/want in your kitchen if you are a family with multiple food allergies who is looking for what you CAN eat!

-After a horrible mouse plague when we lived in the desert (we’d sometimes kill more than 20 in a night inside!!), my husband agreed that everything needed to be airtight – so you can check my fridge and pantry out below:
+After a horrible mouse plague when we lived in the desert (we’d sometimes kill more than 20 in a night inside!!), everything needed to be airtight so we have A LOT of Tupperware.
+You can check out my fridge and pantry in more detail out below:

 20200216_125731